Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 --                    Err if the user cancel the operation.
 ```

-An example of a complete use of aka.uikit is available at [aka.Sandbox](../macros/aka.Sandbox.lua).

 ### `aka.uikit.dialog`: Group classes together and create reusable templates

 Grouping classes together and creating reusable templates is exactly the idea behind `adialog.label_xxx` methods such as `adialog.label_edit` and `adialog.label_dropdown`.
 It is simply packing the function calls to real classes into a new method: